 - Textbook and laptop or tablet required (PC or Mac).

-- A semester’s worth of material in 14 class days over three weeks.
+- A year’s worth of material in 14 class days over three weeks.

 - Approximately one week of material each class day.